Durga Puja in Switzerland 2025: Top 7 Cities to Celebrate

 Durga Puja in Switzerland

-Durga Puja is a ten-day festival, and the last five days involve all the practices and rituals.
+Durga Puja is a ten-day festival, with the last five days dedicated to all its practices and rituals.
 It is the most popular occasion in West Bengal, Jharkhand, Odisha, Assam, Tripura, and Bihar.

 Switzerland is a beautiful country, as shown in the picture.
 Its total population is approximately 8 million.